MbinOrg/mbin/UPGRADE.md

 ## Bare Metal / VM Upgrade

-If you perform a kbin upgrade (eg. `git pull`), be aware to _always_ execute the following Bash script:
+If you perform a mbin upgrade (eg. `git pull`), be aware to _always_ execute the following Bash script:

 ```bash
 ./bin/post-upgrade